Aryaan3123/union_shop/README.md

 ![Fork Button](https://raw.githubusercontent.com/manighahrmani/sandwich_shop/refs/heads/main/images/screenshot_fork_button.png)

 Do not change anything and click on the Create fork button.
-You should then have a public fork of my repository with a URL like (YOUR-USERNAME replaced with your username): [github.com/YOUR-USERNAME/union_shop](https://github.com/YOUR-USERNAME/union_shop)
+You should then have a public fork of my repository with a URL like (Aryaan3123 replaced with your username): [github.com/Aryaan3123/union_shop](https://github.com/Aryaan3123/union_shop)

 ![Fork Settings](https://raw.githubusercontent.com/manighahrmani/sandwich_shop/refs/heads/main/images/screenshot_fork_settings.png)